swisscom/dopc-client/README.md

 ## Todo

-* Testing: write mock for REST service?
+* Testing: how to test GLI apps?
 * Authentication
 * Show error message for 500 API errors